 With that said there's no point signing up to an 8k annual mileage contract if you know you do twice that amount.
 If you do go over there is an excess mileage charge – many funders only charge 4p per mile over your contracted term, but some may charge a lot more.

 It’s entirely subjective and up to you what type of car you go for.
-If you want to drive a hot new Audi TT knowing full well that that car won’t exactly fit you, your wife, three kids and a bunch of shopping comfortably in then more power to you.
+However, is there any point leasing a Mazda MX-5 knowing full well that that car won’t exactly fit the family, three kids and a bunch of shopping comfortably in?